 All reminders are also detailed in your exam permit.

-In this post, I just want to emphasize first-hand experiences about the physical and emotional aspect of taking the Environmental Planning Board exam.
+In this post, I just want to emphasize the physical and emotional aspect of taking the Environmental Planning Board exam.

 You must be prepared.

 Need reviewers for the Environmental Planning Board Exam?

 When I took the board exam in 2018, it was divided into two exam days.

 The first was a full day with a lunch break.
 The second was a half day that extended to early afternoon.

 Your preparation must be complete!

 Of course, you trained in exam-taking strategies for the board exam itself.

 But, the little things can distract you from performing your best.